shindakun/attodo.app/docs/features.md

 - **Tags**: Click any tag to filter
 - **Lists**: View tasks in specific lists
 - **Due dates**: View overdue, today, or upcoming

 ---

+## User Interface Preferences

+AT Todo allows you to customize your interface preferences, which sync across all your devices via AT Protocol.

+### Task Input Form Collapse

+Minimize screen clutter by collapsing the task input form when you don't need it.

+**How to use:**

+1. Look for the **−** (minus) button in the top-right corner of the "Add New Task" section
+2. Click the button to collapse the form
+   - The button changes to **+** (plus) when collapsed
+   - The entire task input form is hidden
+3. Click again to expand the form when you need to add tasks

+**Benefits:**
+- **More screen space** for viewing your task list
+- **Reduced visual clutter** when you're focused on completing tasks
+- **Synced across devices** - your preference is saved to AT Protocol
+- **Instant toggle** - collapse/expand with a single click

+**Cross-Device Sync:**

+Your collapse preference is stored in your AT Protocol settings, so it automatically syncs to all your devices:
+- Collapse on your desktop → preference applies on your phone
+- Expand on your tablet → preference applies everywhere
+- Each device loads your saved preference when you visit the dashboard

+**Note:** You can still use the Command Bar (`Cmd+Shift+P` or `Ctrl+Shift+P`) to quickly add tasks even when the form is collapsed!

+---